 main_event.log - the main (module) program log file.

 node0_event.log - the log file for the DAF node.
+The PT module will write to this file.

 bootstrap_server_node0.log - the log file for the DAF bootstrap server.

 fileMonitor_event.log - the log file for the DAF file monitor.